 C. Transportation Impact Study (Dwellings) - Discretionary Track.
 As an alternative to the process outlined in Section 17.84.50(B), an applicant may choose to follow the process in Section 17.84.50(A).
 Response: This section is not applicable.

 - D. Location of new arterial streets shall conform to the Transportation System Plan in accordance with the following: - 1.
-Arterial streets should generally be spaced in one-mile intervals. - 2.
-Traffic signals should generally not be spaced closer than 1500 ft. for reasonable traffic progression.

-Response: No new arterial streets are required as part of this project.

-- E. Local streets shall be designed to discourage through traffic.
+Arterial streets should generally be spaced in one-mile intervals. - Traffic signals should generally not be spaced closer than 1500 ft. for reasonable traffic progression.
+Response: No new arterial streets are required as part of this project. - E. Local streets shall be designed to discourage through traffic.
 NOTE: for the purposes of this section, "through traffic" means the traffic traveling through an area that does not have a local origination or destination.
 To discourage through traffic and excessive vehicle speeds the following street design characteristics shall be considered, as well as other designs intended to discourage traffic: - 1.
 Straight segments of local streets should be kept to less than a quarter mile in length.
-As practical, local streets should include traffic calming features, and design features such as curves and "T" intersections while maintaining pedestrian connectivity. - 2.
-Local streets should typically intersect in "T" configurations rather than 4-way intersections to minimize conflicts and discourage through traffic.
+As practical, local streets should include traffic calming features, and design features such as curves and "T" intersections while maintaining pedestrian connectivity. - Local streets should typically intersect in "T" configurations rather than 4way intersections to minimize conflicts and discourage through traffic.
 Adjacent "T" intersections shall maintain a minimum of 150 ft. between the nearest edges of the 2 rights-of-way.

-Response: All streets are proposed to intersect in a "T" configuration as preferred by this section.
-The only straight street segment is Maple Street which is proposed to traverse the entire site.
-In addition, Street A is proposed to be located less than 150 feet from Bornstedt Road.
-This configuration is unavoidable given site specific conditions.
-Email correspondence from the City's Engineer approving of this configuration is included with the submittal package.

-3. Cul-de-sacs should generally not exceed 400 ft. in length nor serve more than 20 dwelling units, except in cases where existing topography, wetlands, or drainage systems or other existing features necessitate a longer cul-de-sac in order to provide adequate access to an area.
+Response: The proposed street design is existing and will not be modified with this proposal. - 3.
+Cul-de-sacs should generally not exceed 400 ft. in length nor serve more than 20 dwelling units, except in cases where existing topography, wetlands, or drainage systems or other existing features necessitate a longer cul-de-sac in order to provide adequate access to an area.
 Cul-de-sacs longer than 400 feet or developments with only one access point may be required to provide an alternative access for emergency vehicle use only, install fire prevention sprinklers, or provide other mitigating measures, determined by the City.

-Response: No cul-de-sacs are proposed and this section is not applicable.

-- F. Development sites shall be provided with access from a public street improved to City standards in accordance with the following: - 1.
+Response: The section is not applicable. - F. Development sites shall be provided with access from a public street improved to City standards in accordance with the following: - 1.
 Where a development site abuts an existing public street not improved to City standards, the abutting street shall be improved to City standards along the full frontage of the property concurrent with development.

-Response: All homes will gain access from a public street or a private access easement. - 2.
+Response: All homes will gain access from a public street. - 2.
 Half-street improvements are considered the minimum required improvement.
 Three quarter-street or full-street improvements shall be required where traffic volumes generated by the development are such that a half-street improvement would cause safety and/or capacity problems.
 Such a determination shall be made by the City Engineer.
+Response: All adjacent streets will include 1/2 street improvements as required by the City of Sandy (Pleasant Street and Hood Street) and Clackamas County (Ten Eyck Road).